 Math Kangaroo is an annual competition for students in grades 1 – 12 that encourages students in mathematics through interesting math problems in a short test format along with positive rewards.
-For the first time, in 2021, Compass’s Herndon learning center will serve as an in-person testing site for the annual Math Kangaroo exam.
+Since 2021, Compass has served as an in-person testing site for the annual Math Kangaroo exam.

-Levels/Content Students should register for the Math Kangaroo level that corresponds to their grade in school, by age, without grade-skipping or acceleration.
+Students should register for the Math Kangaroo level that corresponds to their grade in school, by age, without grade-skipping or acceleration.
 A 15 year-old taking Precalculus in school should the 10th grade-corresponding Level 10 exam.
 Math problems included on the Math Kangaroo exam cover a range of applied math skills such as spatial relationships, patterns, logic/reasoning, puzzles, and other math challenges.
-The test does not include straight, rote computation, and calculators are not allowed.
+Calculators are not allowed.

-Recognitions All students receive a t-shirt, certificate, and small gift.
+All students receive a t-shirt, certificate, and small gift.
 Top-scoring students in the national pool receive medals by grade level.
 For example, if the highest score in Level 6 was 117 points, all 6th grade students earning 117 points would earn a gold medal.
-All students earning the next highest score, say 116 points would earn a silver medal, and those earning the 3rd highest score would earn a bronze medal.
+All students earning the next highest score, say 116 points, would earn a silver medal, and those earning the 3rd highest score would earn a bronze medal.
 Students who earn the three highest scores in their state are placed on a State Winners list and receive blue, red, and white ribbons.
 The national and state winners are awarded with the Certificates of Ranking and gifts such as books, games, gift cards, toys, college grants and mathematical summer camps.
 All t-shirts and small gifts are awarded the day of the test.
-Medals, ribbons, and advanced prizes are distributed through Compass and will be presented at a spring awards ceremony.
+Medals, ribbons, and advanced prizes are distributed through Compass.